Batara Immigration Law header image

 8. Temporary Protected Status

 Andrey, from Ukraine and living in Hawaii, was denied TPS due to firm resettlement policy.
-Motions to reopen and reconsider were filed.
+Motions to reopen and reconsider were filed, challenging the government’s policy.
 USCIS reversed its decision.

 TPS is a program under constant political attack.
 As a result, you must learn the rules for temporary protected status, and be careful to meet the various rules for success.

 Like Andrey, do not simply quit if your application is denied.
-The page explains, before you seek TPS benefits, what you should know: What You Need To Know About The Current Status Of Temporary Protected Status.
+The page explains, before you seek TPS benefits, what you should know: From TPS To Permanent Residence (Even If TPS Is Terminated Or Has Expired).

 9. USCIS Notices Of Intent To Deny (NOID)

 Bruce, in Romania on military duty, met his wife.
 He wanted to move to Kansas.
 She was sent a NOID due to a previous entry.
-After filing a waiver, she was granted a visa.
+After filing a waiver, in which the border officers’ actions were challenged, she was granted a visa to join her husband.

 A Notice Of Intent To Deny means this is your last chance to straighten things out with USCIS before they formally deny their case.
 Learn more here: Why You Must Respond To A Notice Of Intent To Deny.